miroslavkurka/wkplugin/README.md

 # WK plugin
-A PyMol plugin for calculationg Wu-Kabat Variability and displaying it on the pdb model
+A PyMol plugin for calculating Wu-Kabat Variability and displaying it on the pdb model

 ## Requirements